TorgeSchwark/TinyML-MT/README.md

 ## Installation

-All python modules and their respective version are in the environment.yml:
+All python modules and their respective version are in the environment.yml (Tested on Linux):

 1. Create conda environment: `conda env create -f environment.yml`
 2. Activate your environment and start exploring the code